ShaunCurtis/Blazr.Demo.Components/Documents/Building-A-Base-Component-Library.md

 It contains many of the same private variables as `ComponentBase`.

 1. The `Initialized` flag has changed.
 It's reversed and now `protected`, so inheriting classes can access it.
+It has a opposite `NotInitialized`.
 2. It has a Guid identifier.
 This is useful to track instances in debugging.
 3. It has two `RenderFragments` for the Wrapper/Frame functionality.